bnb-chain/zkbnb/docs/protocol.md

 #### Set asset paused

-Set asset status as paused or actived.
+Set asset status as paused or active.
 The caller must be current governor.
-Its impossible to create deposits of the paused assets.
+It is impossible to create deposits of the paused assets.

 ```js
 function setAssetPaused(address _assetAddress, bool _assetPaused) external